 The Strategic Information and Business Intelligence (SIBI) program is an exciting step forward for the University.
 This major initiative will transform the rich data already available into meaningful institutional information.
-SIBI will provide essential support for the University to meet its strategic goals and provide a foundation to inform strategic decision making.
+SIBI will provide essential support to assist the University in meeting its strategic goals and provide a foundation to inform strategic decision making.
 Faculties, divisions and portfolios will be provided with a common framework for broad but standardised management and strategic performance reporting.
-They will have access to data that represents ‘one source of truth’ and will have greater access to dynamic user friendly reports with drill down capability that can be further interrogated.

-The Planning and Information Office (PIO) is responsible for delivery of the SIBI program, working in close collaboration with Information and Communications Technology (ICT) and in partnership with Research, Finance, Education, Human Resources and Campus Infrastructure and Services (CIS).
-The program has a three year development and implementation plan and will operate with an iterative, agile approach through a series of project cycles.
+The Planning and Information Office (PIO) is responsible for delivery of the SIBI Program, working in close collaboration with Information and Communications Technology (ICT) and in partnership with Research, Finance, Education, Human Resources and Campus Infrastructure and Services (CIS).
+The program has a three year development and implementation plan and operates with an iterative, agile approach through a series of project cycles.
 These projects are prioritised and will be rolled out incrementally to allow for early and immediate benefits for faculties.
-A consultation process will be established to ensure user requirements are delivered for each project.
-The conceptional framework for SIBI is provided below.
+A consultation process has been established to ensure user requirements are delivered for each project.

 The SIBI Engagement Strategy encompasses Communication, Business Process Improvement and Training.
-This strategy will ensure inclusion of key stakeholders and subject matter experts during each iteration of the program.
-A consultative approach will ensure the valuable input of each contributor, thereby minimising the risk of omitting vital information, retention of legacy systems, resistance to adopting new practices and adherence to governance structure.
+This strategy ensures inclusion of key stakeholders and subject matter experts during each iteration of the program.
+SIBI's consultative approach ensures the valuable input of each contributor, minimising the risk of omitting vital information, retention of legacy systems, resistance to adopting new practices and adherence to governance structure.
 The engagement strategy focuses on visibility and transparency throughout the program delivery to ensure all relevant parties are fully informed and strategically aligned.

 SIBI will eliminate duplication and increase effectiveness and efficiency.